SwissDataScienceCenter/renku-ui/README.md

 We encourage squashing commits when merging a PR and expanding the body to include relevant details.
 This will make the commit history cleaner and easier to understand.
-You should still keep separate commits whenever it makes sense to do so.
-In that case, you can rebase the commits in the PR before merging.
+You can keep separate commits if they are logically separate (please rebase the PR before merging), although it's best to have separate PRs in that case.

 Please pay extra attention to following the guidelines when squash-merging a PR.
 It's easy to mess up since GitHub pre-compiles the commit message.